hikeventures/hikeventures.github.io/_posts/2016-07-19-Packrafting-River-Dee-Scotland-2.markdown

 tags: [destinations, packrafting, scotland]
 ---

 We had a good night sleep after the [first day](http://www.hikeventures.com/Packrafting-River-Dee-Scotland-1/) of paddling down the River Dee from Braemar.
 Everything was frozen when we woke up.
+The day however seems again to be quite promising with a blue sky and nice scenery.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25215070553/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1651/25215070553_2bf0cca03f_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>